 Header Enrichment using Exomi Mobile Identity

-Compared to the widely deployed in-band addition of user identity headers such as the PGW/GGSN packet manipulation, WAP Gateways and other header enrichment proxies, Exomi Mobile Identity solution (XMI) has multiple advantages:
+Compared to the widely deployed in-band addition of user identity headers such as PGW/GGSN packet manipulation, WAP Gateways and other header enrichment proxies, the Exomi Mobile Identity solution (XMI) has multiple advantages:

-Contact us for more information on how to modernize identity management your network with Exomi Mobile Identity.
+Contact us for more information on how to modernize identity management in your network with Exomi Mobile Identity.